Conversation with the artist: 6:30pm

 2013 marks the 15th anniversary of Locust Projects, a not-for-profit exhibition space founded by three Miami artists in order to provide contemporary visual artists the freedom to experiment with new ideas and methods without the limitations of conventional exhibition spaces.
 Artists are encouraged to create site-specific installations as an extension of their representative work, and Locust Projects offers them a vibrant Miami experience to develop their ideas.
 Locust Projects is committed to offering an approachable and inviting venue for the Miami and international art community to experience the work and meet the artists.

 Locust Projects’ exhibitions and programming are made possible with the support from: The Andy Warhol Foundation for the Visual Arts; Cowles Charitable Trust; Foundation for Contemporary Arts; Galt & Skye Mikesell; Hannibal Cox Jr. Foundation; John S. and James L. Knight Foundation; Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council, the Mayor, and the Miami-Dade County Board of County Commissioners; Miami Sports and Exhibition Authority.
 Special thanks Grolsch, Mandarine Napoleon, Societe Perrier, Workshop Collective.
-Design: Venture Architects.Be sure to tell them Soul Of Miami sent you!
+Design: Venture Architects.If you love Soul Of Miami, please consider leaving a testimonial.